ZPESystems/Ansible/examples/playbooks/system-roles/Migration_Automation_Managed_Devices/Readme.md

 The desired migration tool, will facilitate two distinct and independent phases:

-1. Replacement of existing management solution, without replacement of any available physical appliance.
+1. Replacement of existing management solution, without replacement of any available physical appliances.
 2. Replacement of individual hardware appliances.

-### Phase 1: Replacement of Management Solution
+### Phase 1: Replacement of the Management Solution

 On this section, we consider the current infrastructure example of customer **ACME-A** and the replacement of their current Management Solution, i.e., *Lighthouse*.
 The following diagram depicts the before and after once the migration process is deployed: